Nebula: Efficient, Private and Accurate Histogram Estimation: Experiments

-Table~\ref{tab:utility-comparision} shows the absolute error of \name, local DP approaches and central DP approaches on the three datasets.
-We compute the absolute error of each method in estimating the histogram.
-Results demonstrate that \name is more effective than the alternative local DP approach in the collection of high-utility data with strong DP guarantees: the utility of \name is closer to the utility of the central model of DP in which clients must trust the server.
+Table~\ref{tab:utility-comparision} shows the histogram estimation error of \name, local DP, Shuffle DP, central DP and STAR on the three datasets.
+Results demonstrate that \name is more effective than the alternative local DP and shuffle DP approaches in the collection of high-utility data with strong DP guarantees: the utility of \name is closer to the utility of the central model of DP in which clients must trust the server.
 The absolute error in Shakespeare is the lowest.
-This is because, in the Shakespeare dataset, client submissions are necessarily single values, and its domain size is smaller than the other two datasets.
-We analyse further the effect of the domain size in Figure~\ref{fig:shakespeare-bins}.
+This is because Shakespeare's domain size is smaller than those of the other two datasets, IPUMS and Foursquare.
+In these datasets, a value represents a combination of multiple attributes, causing the domain size to grow exponentially with the number of attributes.

+We further analyze the effect of the domain size in Figure~\ref{fig:shakespeare-bins}.
 Words from the Shakespeare dataset are mapped by hash value into between 64 and 16384 bins.
 The smaller the number of bins, the lower the absolute error.
-As the domain size shrinks, the error trends toward that of the global DP method, consistent with our above explanation of the performance difference between datasets.
-Consistently across all bins, \name offers significantly lower absolute error in the estimated histogram compared to local DP.
+As the domain size shrinks, the error trends toward that of the central DP method, consistent with our above explanation of the performance difference between datasets.
+Across all domain sizes, \name consistently achieves significantly lower absolute error in the estimated histogram compared to local DP.
+As the domain size approaches the true domain of the dataset, the utility advantage of \name over Shuffle DP becomes increasingly evident.
+Additionally, \name is highly communication-efficient: each client transmits information solely about its held item, while Shuffle DP produces a message for each possible value.
+The domain-independent communication complexity of \name is especially beneficial in large domains~\cite{cormode2022sample}.

-\looseness=-1 Conversely, the absolute error in Foursquare is high: this is because Foursquare consists of multi-attribute data, resulting in a large domain consisting of specific geographic coordinates.
+\looseness=-1 Conversely, the absolute error in Foursquare is very high: this is because Foursquare consists of multi-attribute data, resulting in a large domain consisting of specific geographic coordinates.
 Next, we discuss a variant of \name that can decrease the error in multi-attribute cases such as Foursquare and IPUMS census.